A Guide to Full-Time RV Living in Pennsylvania

 Can I live in my RV on my property in Philadelphia?

-While living in your RV is not permitted, you may park your RV for the long term on your own property in Philadelphia.
+While living in your RV is not permitted, you may park your RV on your own property in Philadelphia.
+You’ll need to check laws and local ordinances to see how long you’re allowed to keep your RV on your property.

 Full-Time RVing in Pittsburgh

-Pittsburgh is a cultural city that has many museums, art galleries, a fine symphony orchestra, and festivals that occur throughout the year.
+Pittsburgh is a cultural city that has many museums, art galleries, a symphony orchestra, and festivals that occur throughout the year.
 Two of the most popular museums are the Andy Warhol Museum and the Carnegie Museum of Art.
-If you’re a sports fan, then you can attend games of the Pirates, Penguins, and the Steelers while in town.
+If you’re a sports fan, then you can attend Pirates, Penguins, and Steelers games while in town.
 When it comes to full-time RV living itself, there are quite a few RV parks from which to choose.

 RVing in Pittsburgh FAQs